Shaked/docker-php56/readme.md

 Additional extensions: "curl","intl", "apc", "apcu", "memcached","mysql","mysqli","pdo_mysql", "PDO".

-Packages: curl, pear, wget, git, composer, phpunit, phpcs, memcached.
+Packages: curl, pear, wget, git, composer, phpunit, phpcs, memcached, mysql.

 All packages are available from anywhere in the command line, i.e. `composer --version`, `phpunit --version`, `phpcs --version`.
 This is meant to help test projects without needing to add these packages as vendors in the `require-dev` section of `composer.json`.